Milan, Manhattan and London come together in the upscale South of Antwerp.

 Last drinks served half hour prior to closing time.

-RESERVATIONS ARE NOT POSSIBLE.
+RESERVATIONS MUST BE MADE BY TELEPHONE.
 GROUPS MAXIMUM 6 PERSONS.

 DRINKS ARE ONLY SERVED WHEN SEATED.